 About: Rocco & Roxie’s Professional Strength Stain and Odor Eliminator is an enzymatic product made without chlorine or other chemicals that may discolor fabrics.

 A versatile product, this cleaner can be used on carpets, tile, furniture, clothing, and around kennels making it an excellent all-around cleaner.
+It should work great to clean up from a cat spraying urine too!

 - Carpet cleaner targets both stains and lingering odors